-4. General Operating Expenditures by Function (Table 4)
+5. General Operating Expenditures by Function (Table 4)

 Expenditures by Fund (see Section III.C.3) and this section of the Guidelines are very similar in that types of expenditures are identified on the left-hand side of both Tables.
-However, unlike Table 2 (which is organized by fund), Table 4 is organized by operational or functional areas, within the General operating fund, that represent the major areas of institutional activity.
-The functions are Instruction and non-sponsored research, Non-credit instruction, Library, Computing and communications, Administration and general, Student services and Physical plant.
+Table 2, however, is organized by fund, and Table 4 is organized by operational or functional areas, within the General operating fund, that represent the major areas of institutional activity.
+The functions are Instruction and nonsponsored research, Non-credit instruction, Library, Computing and communications, Administration and general, Student services, Physical plant and External relations.
 These functions are reported in columns 1 to 7, with the total of the functions reported in column 8.
 The amounts in Column 8 should be identical to the amounts in Table 2, Column 1 (General operating).

 This section provides details to assist preparers to segregate, by function, the various activities and types of expenditures under the General operating fund.

-Unless otherwise indicated, the definitions, explanations and examples presented in section III.C.3 for types of expenditures also apply to this section.
-In addition, as noted previously, where the designation of a particular expenditure in this Table differs from that used by an institution in its financial statements or its internal management reports, the expenditure must be shown under the designated heading regardless of the institution's practice.
+Unless otherwise indicated, the definitions, explanations and examples presented in Section III.C.3 for types of expenditures also apply to this section.
+In addition, as noted previously, where the designation of a particular expenditure in this Table differs from that used by an institution in its financial statements or its internal management reports, the expenditure must be shown under the designated Table heading regardless of the institution's practice.
 For example, health services and intramural and intercollegiate athletics are to be reported under the Student services function although they may be reported as ancillary services in the institution's financial statements or its internal management reports.

-In reporting General operating fund expenditures by function, preparers should be familiar with the uniform reporting practices (see Section II.B).
-In particular, preparers should be familiar with the practices on internal and external cost recoveries (see Section II.B.7) and use of estimates (see Section II.B.12).
+In reporting General operating fund expenditures by function, preparers should be familiar with the uniform reporting practices (see Section II.E).
+In particular, preparers should be familiar with the practices on internal and external cost recoveries (see Section II.E.8) and use of estimates (see Section II.E.14).